archithdwij/Android-apps/Project name/readme.md

 ### Demo Video Link
 - [DEMO VIDEO](paste your link here)

 `Feel free to add additional points to your readme along with the one's above.
-Also, make sure your folder structure is organized.`
+Also, make sure your folder structure is organized :)`